jaszhix/NoMansConnect/README.md

 If you don't see other people's coordinates you will need to run the app as an administrator for now.

-NMC uses Matthew Humphrey's [nmssavetool](https://github.com/matthew-humphrey/nmssavetool) for signing the save data, and the cheat menu functionality was ported to JS from it as well.

 ## Features

 * Works without an NMS installation.